ARL Football Success Rankings

 3. Sporting CP

-Most successful manager: József Szabó – 24 Success Points (1937 – 1944)
+| Most Successful Manager: | József Szabó – 48 Success Points (1937 – 1944) |

 In 1906 a man named Jose Alvalade and others ended their membership of the Campo Grande Football Club due to a disagreement over whether the club should focus on sports …or hosting picnics.
 Three months later, with the financial backing of his grandfather, the Viscount of Alvalade, he founded Sporting, declaring he wanted Sporting to be “…a great club, as great as the greatest in Europe.”

-It continued to win Titles and cups throughout the ’60s and ’90s, but lost ground to their two rivals.
-In the 21st Century, however, the Lions won 8 cups between 2002 and 2019, including a PL-Cup double to give a new generation of Sporting fans memories of glory.
-Sporting then achieved a PL-League Cup double in 2021 in the ‘Covid Crazy Season’.
+Tle Lions continued to win Championships and cups throughout the ’60s and ’90s, but lost ground to their two rivals.
+In the 21st Century, however, the Lions won eight cups between 2002 and 2019, including a PL-Cup double to give a new generation of Sporting fans memories of glory.
+Sporting then achieved a PL-League Cup double in 2021 in the ‘Covid Crazy Season’, then again in 2025.
+Thus, Sporting has maintained their profile as one of Portugal’s ‘Big Three’.

 2. FC Porto

-First trophy Won: TdP, 1922
+| First Trophy Won: | TdP, 1922 |

-Most successful manager: Artur Jorge – 37 Success Points (1984-1987 and 1988-1991)
+| Most Successful Manager: | Artur Jorge – 148 Success Points (1984-1987 and 1988-1991) |

-After a false start in 1893, a gentleman named Antonio Almeida founded ‘The Dragons’ of Porto in 1906.
-The club won the inaugural Portuguese Cup, defeating Lisbon rivals Sporting in the final, and they also clinched the first ever PL Title in 1935.
+After a false start in 1893, a gentleman named Antonio Almeida founded The Dragons of Porto in 1906.
+The club won the inaugural Portuguese Cup, defeating Lisbon rivals Sporting in the final, and they also clinched the first ever PL championship in 1935.
 Porto slumped during the ’40s but kicked on with filling up the trophy cabinet until the 1960s when it suffered another trophy drought.
-They’ve won more and more titles and cups ever since, though they’re still yet to win a League Cup.
+They’ve won more and more championships and cups ever since, though they’re still yet to win a league cup.

-Under club legend Artur Jorge, Porto came from outside favourites to beat Bayern Munich in the 1987 final to grab it’s first ever European Cup.
-Porto had a fantastic 1990s and won a record 5 PLs in a row.
+Under club legend Artur Jorge, Porto came from outside favourites to beat Bayern Munich in the 1987 final to grab their first ever European Cup.
+Porto had a fantastic 1990s and won a record five PLs in a row.
 Manager superstar Jose Mourinho joined the club in 2001.
-He won the club’s first ever Europa League two years later and then a Champions League the year after that.
+He won the club’s first ever UEFA Cup two years later and then a Champions League the year after that.
 That season would also see Porto win a PL and Intercontinental Cup, a spectacular achievement for a Portuguese club!
-Porto won another Europa League in 2011.
+Porto won a Europa League in 2011.
+Porto are not just giants in Portugal but in Europe too.

 1. SL Benfica